 Russian Dressing is the perfect accompaniment to Reuben sandwiches and so much more.
 It’s slightly tangy, slightly spicy, and totally addicting.
-Russian Dressing takes only minutes to put together and will keep for a week in the refrigerator.
+It takes only minutes to put together and will keep for a week in the refrigerator.

 Some time back, the Master Taste Tester suggested that we should try our hand at making sauerkraut.
 Without going into the detail, our efforts were quite successful.